Arthios09/LeoRover-SLAM-ROS2/README.md

 # LeoRover-SLAM-ROS2
 Packages and instructions needed to launch the Leo System and attached rplidar in ROS2 Humble.
 Please install the Zed SDK, Zed-ros2-wrapper, Nav2, SLAM-Toolbox, and robot-localization packages for ROS2 Humble.
 Tested on Ubuntu 22.04 ROS2 Humble

+## First Rover Use

+If this is your first time activating or using the Leo Rover, please read INSTRUCTIONS.md located in this repo.

 ### Launching the Leo Rover
 ,
 1. Open a terminal and launch the Leo Rover's main system